-- (a) any customs warehouse; - (b) any licensed warehouse;
+- (a) any customs warehouse;

+- (b) any licensed warehouse;

-- (c) duty free shops; or - (d) any inland clearance depot,
+- (c) duty free shops; or

+- (d) any inland clearance depot,

 279. Under warehousing scheme, if there is more than one supply (for imported goods) within a warehouse, then only the last supply is subject to GST.
 The last supply is subject to GST because it is treated as taking place at the duty point.
 The value of such supply shall be treated as including any duties (whether customs duty or excise duty or both, if any).
 The GST on the supply shall be payable at the duty point together with the duties, if any.
-The intermediate supplies of goods within the warehouse shall be disregarded for GST purposes.
 However, supply of goods and services consumed in the warehouse are subject to GST.
 For further details, please refer to the GST Guide on Warehousing Scheme.